openssl/web/about.md

   </g>
 </svg>

-## Aleš Mareček
-SysOps and DevOps Engineer, Security enthusiast, Quality driven, Bug hunter, Open source ambassador.
-To be honest and responsible are one of the core values I keep.
-I believe that meritocracy and transparency are inseparable parts from the way to build a successful community.
-I'm into security since 1998 when my personal OpenBSD server and firewall started playing zeroes and ones games on Internet.
-At that time I met OpenSSL for the first time.
-During a couple of years I was using and testing OpenSSL libraries in both work and personal lives.
-Finally I joined OpenSSL in 2022 to become a part of the project as Sys/DevOps.

 ## Anton Arapov
 Joining the OpenSSL team in February 2023, I brought along experience from previous roles in Red Hat and Mavenir.
 At Red Hat, I had the opportunity to